 Description of Photography course and holiday in Portugal

-A lovingly-restored 16th century convent in the Alentejo region of southern Portugal is apt accommodation for inspiring imagination and getting creative juices flowing with close by vineyards and medieval walled villages adding to the allure for students of photography.
+A lovingly-restored 12th century monastery in the Braga region of Northern Portugal is apt accommodation for inspiring imagination and getting creative juices flowing with the proximity to historic places of interest adding to the allure for students of photography.
 Portugal has long been a best-kept secret for photographers and this week-long course and holiday lifts the lid on the rural landscapes and historic city streets with award-winning photographer, Suzy Prior, ably guiding DSLR and compact camera users through an itinerary packed full of tips and advice.

 Photography in Portugal highlights include:

-Expert tuition and advice from an experienced pro-photographer Superb setting within the characterful town of Vila Vicosa Enjoy an afternoon and evening in Lisbon Take your time as you visit the historic sites of Evora Explore and taste the wine at one of the region’s best-regarded vineyards Step back in time within the walls of medieval Monsaraz
+Expert tuition and advice from an experienced pro-photographer Superb setting within the UNESCO World Heritage town of Guimarães Enjoy an afternoon and evening in Porto Take your time as you visit the historic sites of Braga Explore and taste the wine at one of the region’s best-regarded vineyards

 Tuition for the photography in Portugal course